pierre-rouleau/about-erlang/doc/installing-erlang-man-files.rst

 .. caution::
-   ⚠️  Be aware that the list of Erlang versions are on the right hand side of the `Erlang/OTP download`_ page but will show **only if your browser window is wide enough!**.
+   ⚠️  Be aware that the list of Erlang versions are on the right hand side of the `Erlang/OTP download`_ page but will show **only if your browser window is wide enough!**

 I normally store these files in the ``~/docs`` directory and rename the directory extracted from the zip tarballs downloaded from the `Erlang/OTP